Agent Platform { Artemis }

 FAQs

-What is a context graph?
-A context graph is a structured, continuously updated data layer that captures how an organization makes decisions over time.
+A. A context graph is a structured, continuously updated data layer that captures how an organization makes decisions over time.
 It records the conditions, exceptions, approvals, precedents, and reasoning chains behind each decision, making that institutional intelligence available to AI agents at decision time.
 Unlike a database or a knowledge graph, a context graph is designed to capture organizational behavior and decision lineage, not just organizational state.

 Share